How to Make Friends in Korea: 6 Tried and True Strategies

 5. Play Video Games

-A huge benefit of a culture that’s so closely connected to the internet is the popular world of gaming, especially the ones you play online.
+A huge benefit of a culture that’s so closely connected to the internet is the popular world of online gaming.

 If you’re into games already, this is an ideal way for you to start making friends.
 If you’re not into video games, this environment might change your mind!